-For better understanding we take an example If you have an older HDTV set you can’t watch HDCP content on it because your device is not compatible with it.
-When you connect HDCP compliant device to unsupported compliant device, you will receive an error message or either see a blank screen.
+For a better understanding, we take an example If you have an older HDTV set you can’t watch HDCP content on it because your device is not compatible with it.
+When you connect a HDCP compliant device to an unsupported compliant device, you will receive an error message or either see a blank screen.

 An error message like NON-HDCP OUTPUT,” “HDCP unauthorized,” or simply HDCP ERROR